GStreamer/gstreamer/markdown/design/negotiation.md

 ## Queries

-A pad can ask the peer pad for its supported GstCaps.
+A pad can ask the peer pad for its supported `GstCaps`.
 It does this with the CAPS query.
-The list of supported caps can be used to choose an appropriate GstCaps for the data transfer.
+The list of supported caps can be used to choose an appropriate `GstCaps` for the data transfer.
 The CAPS query works recursively, elements should take their peers into consideration when constructing the possible caps.
 Because the result caps can be very large, a filter can be used to restrict the caps.
 Only the caps that